 Decisions, Decisions – Should You Move Sports Equipment?

 Before deciding what to take to your next place, decide if moving your sports equipment is worth the hassle.
 Does your daughter shoot hoops when her homework is done?
 Are your kids too old for the jumbo swing set you installed before they were born?
-Although you may have spent top dollar on the rebounder net to make your son a baseball star, what if he no longer practices or even participates in the sport anymore?
+Although you may have spent top dollar on the rebounder net to make your son a baseball star, what if he no longer practices or participates in the sport anymore?
 Same with any other sports items including the exercise bicycle you pedaled to fit into your skinny jeans.
-If your kids rarely jump on the trampoline which now collects leaves, maybe it’s time to give it away, sell it or trash it.
+If your kids rarely jump on the trampoline which now collects leaves, maybe it’s time to give it away, sell it, or trash it.

 One Person’s Trash… Where To Donate or Sell Sports Equipment

 If you’re waving goodbye to your sports equipment, several options are available.
 Post an ad on Craigslist or your local Facebook swap or online garage sale group.
 Ask friends, neighbors, and family if they want the item before you move.
 Offer Goodwill or another charity like Purple Heart your gently used equipment.
 Also, take advantage of consignment stores like Play It Again Sports which accept sports equipment in decent condition for sale or trade.
 If your soccer net has endured too many elements and too many kicks, place it in the trash.
 Find out if your township, though, has special collection days and/or rules for what garbage is allowed out.